Skip to Content

 • Keep food sealed and out of sight of orangutans.

-2. Go tubing on the river
+2. Go river tubing

-Every afternoon, school kids gather on the Bohorok River in Bukit Lawang to swim and go river tubing.
+Most afternoons, school kids gather on the Bohorok River in Bukit Lawang to swim and go river tubing.
 Join in: river tubing is one of the best things to do in Bukit Lawang.

 School children go river tubing on the Bohorok River, one of the best things to do in Bukit Lawang.